codefresh-io/docs.codefresh.io/_docs/installation/gitops/hybrid-gitops-helm-installation.md

 Install the Hybrid Runtime for GitOps through a Helm chart.

 >**ATTENTION**:
-We have transitioned to a Helm-based installation for Hybrid GitOps Runtimes for improved experience and performance.
+We have transitioned to a Helm-based installation for Hybrid GitOps Runtimes for improved experience and performance, and is now the default Runtime for GitOps.
 The [CLI-based installation for Hybrid GitOps]({{site.baseurl}}/docs/installation/gitops/hybrid-gitops/) is now considered legacy.
 We will deprecate this installation mode permanently in the coming months.
 Please stay tuned for further updates and instructions, including the migration process.